-Our gardens, patios and balconies have all taken on extra significance during the COVID-19 crisis, showing us how important it is to take time out and appreciate our surroundings.
+Our gardens, patios and balconies have all taken on extra significance over the past year, showing us how important it is to take time out and appreciate our surroundings.
 Here are some simple ways to enhance our space – both indoors and out, to enable us to take some time out and reset.

 Taking what is traditionally indoors outside is something that has risen in popularity over recent times.
 We have designed outdoor offices, kitchens and even an outdoor cinema for clients.
 Think about the elements you need and then simply transfer them outside using weatherproof materials.

 This outdoor bar was designed to demonstrate how stylish a multifunctional space can be.
 Complete with bar stools, worktop, sofa and cooking equipment, this outdoor kitchen is suited to being outside, year-round.

 By echoing materials that are inside the house, outside, we can create a feeling of cohesion.
 Porcelain is very versatile and the floor tiles of the kitchen or living space can be mirrored outside with exterior grade versions.
 One fun thing we have done recently is hang porcelain tiles as artwork or create a living picture using plants as our paint.

 Adding little personal touches is the attention to detail that elevates a space.
 All the furniture in this garden was designed bespoke, and you can even get your paving engraved with unique detail, for example, signatures, geographical co-ordinates, or meaningful words.
 London Stone engraved this paving for a show garden for Hampton Court Flower Show in 2018.